Assuming that both synchronizing chainrings have the same number of teeth, as is usually the case, the length of the synchronizing chain in inches is:

 Tighten up the stack bolts a bit and re-check.
 Tighten the stack bolts in a regular pattern, like the lug nuts on a car wheel.
 My standard pattern is to start by tightening the bolt opposite the crank, then move clockwise 2 bolts (144 degrees), tighten that one, clockwise 2 more, and so on.
 Never tighten two neighboring bolts in a row.
 You may prefer to go counterclockwise, but try to get in the habit of always starting at the same place and always going the same way.
 This reduces the chances of accidentally missing a bolt.

 Once you have the chainrings centered and secured, adjust the eccentric to make the chain as nearly tight as possible without binding.
 Notice how freely the cranks turn when the chain is too loose.
 That is how freely it should turn when you are done, but with as little chain droop as possible.
+The Precision Tandems site suggests the it should be a bit tighter than that to account for frame flex.

 There are three common mechanisms for adjusting eccentrics, each with advantages and disadvantages.
 All three types work well, with reasonable care, and none of the designs would be a reason to reject one model of tandem or another.